alexwlchan/alexwlchan.net/src/_drafts/social-media-scrapbook.md

 ### Metadata in JSON/JavaScript, interpreted as a graph

-Here's a quick sketch of how my data is laid out on disk:
+Here's a quick sketch of how my data and files laid out on disk:

 ```
 scrapbook/